t3brightside/pagelist/README.md

 - List of pages in category
 - Set start from, limit and sort options
 - Enable pagination with items per page
-- Dedicated image field for pages
+- Dedicated page types for news, events and products
 - Connection to ext:[Personnel][863416d1] for authors and contact persons
 - ext:Personnel fields can be enabled/disabled per page type
 - Easy to add custom templates